locationtech-labs/geopyspark/README.rst

 ----------------

 Here is a quick example of GeoPySpark.
-In the following code, we take NLCD data of the state of Pennslyvania from 2011, and do a polygonal summary of an area of interest to find the min and max classifcations values of that area.
+In the following code, we take NLCD data of the state of Pennsylvania from 2011, and do a polygonal summary of an area of interest to find the min and max classifcations values of that area.

 If you wish to follow along with this example, you will need to download the